carlosrafaelgn/rafa-pack/README.md

 - https://www.gimp.org/
 - https://web.blockbench.net/

-Also, it is extremely useful to have Minecraft's vanilla packs in hand for reference:
+In addition, it is extremely useful to have Minecraft's vanilla packs in hand for reference:

 - https://aka.ms/behaviorpacktemplate
 - https://aka.ms/resourcepacktemplate